 "I would tag along with our sponsors and other students to talk at junior highs and middle schools about our goal," Lurie explained.
 "I also spread the word and raised money at the Northfield [freshman] campus by selling New Trier Haiti Project T-shirts and by helping organize the Haiti Walk."

 Other student-led fundraising efforts included selling jewelry, bake sales, a pancake breakfast and more.
 Deborah Lazar, a New Trier librarion, who is working with the American Library Association to rebuild libraries in Haiti, said students in French classes helped translate children’s books from English to French to send to Haitian children.

-A benefit concert for libraries in Haiti is scheduled for Friday at 7 p.m. at the Winnetka YO.
+is scheduled for Friday at 7 p.m. at the Winnetka YO.